Mighty Eighth Air Force

 DAY 9 Lincolnshire Aviation Heritage Centre

 The strategic bombing offensive was not solely an American affair.
-After visiting U.S. airbases in and around East Anglia, we will travel north to Lincolnshire, which is known as the “bomber county” for the number of RAF Bomber Command bases in the area.
-Our first stop will be at the Lincolnshire Aviation Heritage Centre, where guests will have an opportunity to see the incredibly rare Lancaster and Mosquito bombers that are undergoing restoration to restore them to flight.
-Guests will have an opportunity for a taxi ride in these aircraft.
+After visiting U.S. airbases in and around East Anglia, you will travel north to Lincolnshire, which is known as the “bomber county” for the number of RAF Bomber Command bases in the area.
+Your first stop will be at the Lincolnshire Aviation Heritage Centre, where you will have an opportunity to see the incredibly rare Lancaster and Mosquito bombers that are undergoing restoration to restore them to flight.
+You will have an opportunity for a taxi ride in these aircraft.

 DAY 10 International Bombing Command Centre

-Following our visit, we will travel south to London in time to prepare for a visit to the RAF Memorial and our final, exclusive, dinner at the renown RAF Club where, in impressive and historic surroundings, we will have an opportunity to reflect on what we have seen.
+You will then travel south to London in time to prepare for a visit to the RAF Memorial and our final, exclusive, dinner at the renowned RAF Club where, in impressive and historic surroundings, you will have an opportunity to reflect on what we have seen.